 I explain more about the mechanism here: Inflammation – Putting out the fire.

 Inflammation is an important element of many chronic diseases including obesity, heart disease and autoimmune conditions.
-It is also now thought to be factor in brain disease
+It is also now thought to be major factor in brain diseases.

 Another factor at play is leaky gut.
 Again this happens when the balance of good and bad bacteria swings in favour of the baddies.